I’ve spent a good 10 or 11 weekends in Dingle in Kerry over the years, and the place never gets old.

 Clearly labelled by road signs, the scenic journey will take you through Irish speaking villages, historical sites, famous Hollywood locations and wonderful views of both the Blasket and the Skellig islands.

 It’s most enjoyable when explored slowly over a few days or if you are tight for time, you should set aside a half-day.
-It’s strongly recommended to travel clockwise to avoid large tour buses that frequent the route in the summer.

 2. Explore the islands